fukurosan/Jhaystack/docs/README.md

 <script src="https://unpkg.com/jhaystack"></script>
 ```

+!> **Tip**
-!> If you load the library bundle using a script element then a global variable called Jhaystack will be created.
-All examples in these docs use standard ES import statements, but in this case you can omit these and instead access the necessary parts of the library by using Jhaystack.X.
+*If you load the library bundle using a script element then a global variable called Jhaystack will be created.
+All examples in these docs use standard ES import statements, but in this case you can omit these and instead access the necessary parts of the library by using Jhaystack.X.*

 ```html
 <script>
 //No